|

 OutputStream, so that binary data can be written to the body of the response.
 The Mojave

-framework provides an abstract class, StreamView , that works with the response
+framework provides an abstract class, StreamView, that works with the response

-method.
+OutputStrean, and performs the necessary I/O in the implementation of therendermethod.
 This should make it convenient for developers needing to send binary data back in the

-response.
+response. @StatelessController

 public class HelloWorld {